hamza361/Upkeep-API/README.md

 1. Unzip the zip folder and open the folder with any editor.
 I am using VS code after that write command npm install in the terminal and hit enter.

-2. You must input your username and email as shown below:
+2. You must input your username and email(Upkeep Business Account) at 116 and 117 lines